 The game became more refined as cork boards replaced tree trunks, the darts themselves became more fit for purpose and paper flights were invented (1898).
 The 1-20 number system was established in 1896 however by the turn of the 20th century tens, if not hundreds, of forms of the game existed.
 There were local, sometimes even tavern specific, rules on scoring, board design and throwing distance.
 A darts player from Manchester could not be said to be playing the same game as a player form the east end of London.

 Surprisingly it was as late as 1954 that first National Darts Association was established to bring some uniformity to the game.
 The BDO was founded in 1973 and the World Darts Federation in 1976 and prior to the PDC split in 1992 the game enjoyed some of its greatest popularity in the 1980’s with live events on the BBC and celebrity players such as Jockey Wilson and Eric Bristow.

-The sport of darts has however seen a rejuvenation in the last ten or more years.
+The sport of darts on an elite level has however seen a rejuvenation in the last ten or more years.
 Heightened interest overseas combined with massive new sponsorship deals, TV revenues, younger players and a younger audience and a cleanup of the games image in general has all helped create a family friendly sport that is almost addictive to watch.